cygnus666/Circuit-Sword/Circuit-Sword-Original---Electronics-Guide.md

 ## 2. First boot
 Now that basic power looks good, you can proceed to insert the Compute Module into the holder, insert a flashed SD, and connect up the back board:

-7. Insert Compute Module into holder, and connect up the FPC and back board as shown below.
-8. Insert a pre-imaged SD card into the SD slot (click [here](https://github.com/kiteretro/Circuit-Sword/wiki/Flashing-Software-onto-the-Compute-Module) for how-to)
-9. Insert the LCD into the LCD connector (NOTE: Be very careful with the LCD connector, you do not want to pull hard on it otherwise it will break the delicate plastic tabs)
-10. Insert the ribbon into the BACK BOARD FIRST (blue side always points up), and then plug in to the Circuit Sword (again, blue side up).
-The first time you insert the ribbon may be a little harder than subsequent times, just be careful and don't force it in.
-11. Place kapton tape OVER the green WiFi module.
+7. Place kapton tape OVER the green WiFi module.
 Use a few layers.
 The backboard MIGHT come in to contact with it and cause WiFi to stop working.
+8. Insert Compute Module into holder, and connect up the FPC and back board as shown below.
+9. Insert a pre-imaged SD card into the SD slot (click [here](https://github.com/kiteretro/Circuit-Sword/wiki/Flashing-Software-onto-the-Compute-Module) for how-to)
+10. Insert the LCD into the LCD connector (NOTE: Be very careful with the LCD connector, you do not want to pull hard on it otherwise it will break the delicate plastic tabs).
+The connector has a black plastic 'drawer' which slides out about 1-2mm, using two hands and using your finger nails you can pull them both down at the same time.
+Alternatively using a small hard plastic pointer you can gently pry them out.
+You can then insert the ribbon as far as it'll go, and then in a pinching move pull the drawer back to lock the ribbon in.
+11. Insert the ribbon into the BACK BOARD FIRST (blue side always points up), and then plug in to the Circuit Sword (again, blue side up).
+The first time you insert the ribbon may be a little harder than subsequent times, just be careful and don't force it in.
+The connector has a small black tab, this lifts up as pictured below.
+12. Plug in battery and/or USB cable

 _Note that the [heatsink and fan](https://github.com/kiteretro/Circuit-Sword/wiki/Fan-and-Heatsink) aren't required for the first boot testing.
 Nothing bad will happen without them._
 Connect like so: